-- tofu (firm tofu pan-fried and tossed or dipped into their favorite sauce, or silk tofu, blended into a smoothie or even into their milk)
+- tofu (firm tofu can be pan-fried and tossed or dipped into their favorite sauce.
+Or try silk tofu, which can be blended into a smoothie or even into their milk)

 - pasta made from chickpeas or lentils (such as chickapea or banza.
 Chickapea even makes mac n cheese!)

-- pea protein powder to add to homemade baby food and smoothies
+- pea protein powder (add to homemade baby food and smoothies)

 You see?
 So many options.
-It just takes a few bites of some of those foods, and it all adds up.
+It just takes a few bites and it all adds up.
 Make sure you always offer your kid these new foods to try, even if you think they won’t be into them.